Stop Losing Leads to Your Voicemail

 That one change, done right, will recover more leads than any other single improvement you can make.

 Once that's running, layer in qualification (so your team stops chasing tire-kickers) and automated follow-up (so warm leads don't go cold).
-That's the progression from basic lead capture to a system that runs your front office without adding headcount.
+Build it in stages.
+Get the first response working reliably, then add the rest without creating something your team has to babysit.

 Delay costs more than the tool